 Myth 1: “All I need is Skype and Slack.”

 It requires a considerable investment of time and attention to button down all the details of an organization on the other side of the planet, including legal, logistical, and cultural differences.
-Anticipate friction where the relationships you count on our relatively green.
+Anticipate friction where the relationships you count on are relatively green.
 An intensive investment in setup takes a long time to recover, which counts on organizational longevity of your remote team of between 2 to 5 years

 Myth 2: “Never heard of this place, but the rent is incredible”

 Locations off the beaten path with relatively low real estate costs may seem to offer short-term cash flow advantages, but those advantages dissipate soon after you experience some success.
-Adding talent to your team in second or third tier towns often means that you have to educate developers on how to work with a startup culture and global counterparts.
+Adding talent to your team in second or third-tier towns often means that you have to educate developers on how to work with a startup culture and global counterparts.
 The supply of big fish in a small pond is always limited.

 Myth 3: “The culture will bootstrap itself.”